Types of Reliability & its Use in Research Methodology with Examples

 Introduction of Reliability

-Reliability is basically an extent up to which the various techniques that are applied at the time of research produce similar outcomes when number of tests are performed.
+Reliability is basically an extent up to which the various techniques which researcher applies at the time of research produce similar outcomes.
 Some common types of reliability are Parallel form, interrater, test-retest, and internal consistency.
-It is very crucial to ensure reliability while selecting the design, accumulating and analyzing information.
-Reliability is all about consistency in the methodology.
-The two main factors that are kind of investigation that has been performed and the type of research methodology selected helps you in determining the form of reliability to be measured.
+It is very crucial to ensure reliability while selecting the research design, accumulating, and analyzing information.
+Reliability is all about consistency in the research methodology.
+The two main factors that are kind of investigation which researchers perform and the type of research methodology which students select helps in determining the form of reliability to be measured.

 Different Types of Reliability in Research